 After I wrote this post about ‘Things to know before you self-drive in Italy’, I got a lot of questions about places we traveled to in Italy on our Italy road trip.
-I would like to highlight that – It was not a road trip all the way.
 While exploring cities, we used local transport like Metro, trams and bus.
 When feasible, we took intercity trains.
 We hired a car only when we felt an absolute need of doing so.

 And being avid road trippers, we enjoyed taking on Italian roads – sometimes driving in between choppy cliffs and deep blue ocean, sometimes cruising along state-of-the-art highway, sometimes creeping under tunnels that don’t seem to end, sometimes stuck in weekend highway jam, sometimes slowing down in countryside roads to see the hay bales neatly rolled up, sometimes driving along the coast for hundreds of miles but never to drive for the sake of it!

 With such a pleasing experience, I would recommend that everyone should do an Italy road trip at least once in a lifetime!
 Assisting you in your road trip adventure is your travel buddy – Hopping Miles.
 So, here it is – Road trip in Italy.

 In the first leg of the journey, we did Rome – Vatican City – Caserta – Sorrento – Capri – Amalfi Coast – Alberobello – Bari

 We flew into Rome and flew out of Rome to Bangalore, India.
 We spent 3 days in Rome – roaming around the city in hop-on hop-off bus and explored the World’s smallest country – Vatican city too!